Roblox/nomad-driver-containerd/README.md

 `nomad-driver-containerd` [`v0.1`](https://github.com/Roblox/nomad-driver-containerd/releases/tag/v0.1) is **not** production ready.
 There are some open items which are currently being worked on.

-1) **Networking**: Networking is **not in scope** of containerd as described [`here`](https://kubernetes.io/blog/2017/11/containerd-container-runtime-options-kubernetes/).
-However an external CNI plugin can be used to add networking to the container.
-We are researching on how to enable networking for our internal use-cases, and would publish (open-source) that work at some point.

-2) **Port forwarding**: The ability to map a host port to a container port.
+1) **Port forwarding**: The ability to map a host port to a container port.
 This is currently not supported, but could be supported in future.

-3) **Consul connect**: When a user launches a job in `nomad`, s/he can add a [`service stanza`](https://www.nomadproject.io/docs/job-specification/service) which will instruct `nomad` to register the service with `consul` for service discovery.
+2) **Consul connect**: When a user launches a job in `nomad`, s/he can add a [`service stanza`](https://www.nomadproject.io/docs/job-specification/service) which will instruct `nomad` to register the service with `consul` for service discovery.
 This is currently not supported.

 ## License